project-roadwork/open-roadway-assets/README.md

 Forked from “Open Roadway Assets” by Illinois_Roadbuff (Rogue Jr), originally published on Codeberg and mirrored on GitHub.
 Available for use under the CC BY 4.0 license.
 ```
+*Note: You may also put the asset name instead of "Open Roadway Assets"*

 ---